HealthifyMe: Funding and recognition

 In May 2015, the company launched a campaign, HealthifyIndia, in collaboration with Godrej Nature's Basket, Manipal Hospitals, Medanta and Apollo Centre, to promote healthy living amongst Indians and create awareness of lifestyle disorders.
-It was reported that HelathifyMe's website had become the most visited health website in India, with 40 lakh visitors.
+It was reported that HealthifyMe's website had become the most visited health website in India, with 40 lakh visitors.

 In May 2015, electronics manufacturer Micromax invested an undisclosed amount in HealthifyMe.
 On 17 June 2015, it was announced that HealthifyMe closed its pre-Series A round with an undisclosed amount from a group of individual investors.
 It then raised $6 million as a part of their Series-A round in April 2016 from IDG Ventures, Inventus Capital Partners & Blume Ventures.

 The app continued to be named among "Best Apps - Made in India" in 2016 and 2017.
 In December 2017, the company received the Google Play "Editor's Choice" award in the Health & Fitness category.

+In November 2024, the company closed a $45 million financing round to expand into the United States.

 Launch of AI nutritionist 'Ria'

-In late-2017, HealthifyMe launched "Ria", a AI nutritionist which learned from 10 million messages and over 200 million food and workout logs.
+In late-2017, HealthifyMe launched "Ria", an AI nutritionist which learned from 10 million messages and over 200 million food and workout logs.
 Ria was announced as the world's first AI-powered virtual nutritionist.

 By early-2018, the company had more than one million monthly active users.
 In February 2018, HealthifyMe raised a Series B funding round of US$12 million led by Sistema Asia Fund and Samsung's AI focussed fund - NEXT (their first investment in India).
 Atlas Asset Management (Singapore), Dream Incubator (Japan) and existing investors (IDG Ventures, Inventus Capital Partners & Blume Ventures, NB Ventures) also participated in the funding round.